 Accept that sometimes, you don’t know what best for you.

 But ultimately, you have to make your own decision.
 Listening also includes listening to your own voice and determine what feels right for you.
 The voices in our head are conflicting in nature.
 That’s why you need to listen and observe your thoughts and learn how to discern what’s best for you.
 Don’t follow everything which your mind tells you.

 The more you listen to yourself, the better you are at connecting with your intuition and spiritual self, and the more authentic you become.

 3. Accept the truth at every given moment.

 To live an authentic life, you have to accept the truth at every given moment.
 Truth meaning whatever arises for you.
 Even if you perceive yourself as a spiritual or a kind person, it doesn’t mean you will be free from negative emotions such as anger and depression.
 At any given moment, if you are feeling angry, your blood is boiling and your chest is tightening, then that’s what you are feeling in the moment.

 Whatever kind, spiritual or empathetic images you have for yourself, that belong to the past.
 To be true to yourself, you have to acknowledge the emotions which are arising in your body.
 Saying to yourself or pretending that “you are fine, there’s nothing wrong”, doesn’t help.
 You have to acknowledge and accept your resistance towards the situation before you can let it go.

 Accepting that you can’t accept is better than pretend to accept something you don’t.

-Accepting the situation would be the best.
+Accepting the situation would be the best option.
 But if you can’t accept the situation, the next best thing you can do for yourself is to accept that you can’t accept the situation.
 It’s definitely better than denying your feelings towards the situation.
 It’s the more authentic thing to do too.

 4. Update your values regularly.